Coarse-graining particulate two-phase flow: Coarse-graining method

 \subsubsection{Averaging operator}

-In the context of coarse-graining granular matter, microscopic fields $A[\bm{x},t]$ are usually averaged through a convolution with a kernel $\mathcal{W}[\bm{r},\tau]$ that integrates to unity~\citep{Babic97,Goldhirsch10}:
+In the context of coarse-graining granular matter (indicated by the label `GM' on top of the equal sign below), microscopic fields $A[\bm{x},t]$ are usually averaged through a convolution with a kernel $\mathcal{W}[\bm{r},\tau]$ that integrates to unity~\citep{Babic97,Goldhirsch10}:

-In particular, when spatially averaging (i.e., $\mathcal{W}=\mathcal{W}_\ast[\bm{r}]\delta[\tau]$) the traditional microscopic volume fraction of a particle $p$, $\phi^p_\mathrm{mic}=V^p\delta[\bm{x}-\bm{x}^p]$, one simply obtains $V^p\mathcal{W}_\ast[\bm{x}-\bm{x}^p]$, which is why averaged fields in granular matter are usually expressed in terms of $\mathcal{W}_\ast[\bm{x}-\bm{x}^p]$ right from the start~\citep{Babic97,Goldhirsch10}.
+In particular, when purely spatially averaging (i.e., $\mathcal{W}=\mathcal{W}_\ast[\bm{r}]\delta[\tau]$) the traditional microscopic volume fraction of a particle $p$, $\phi^p_\mathrm{mic}=V^p\delta[\bm{x}-\bm{x}^p]$, one simply obtains $V^p\mathcal{W}_\ast[\bm{x}-\bm{x}^p]$, which is why averaged fields in granular matter are usually expressed in terms of $\mathcal{W}_\ast[\bm{x}-\bm{x}^p]$ right from the start~\citep{Babic97,Goldhirsch10}.
 However, in our method to coarse-grain particulate two-phase flow, where microscopic fields are based on the indicator functions $X_\mathrm{f}$ and $X^p$, such as $\phi^p_\mathrm{mic}=X^p$ (see \S\ref{Introduction}), this simplification is no longer possible.
-Furthermore, certain spatial averages included in Eq.~(\ref{SpatialAverage}) will impose validity restrictions on the resulting derived fluid phase momentum balance and mixture mass and momentum balances.
+Also, since we are interested in coarse-graining systems that lack scale separation, we cannot simply approximate $X^p$ by $V^p\delta[\bm{x}-\bm{x}^p]$.
+(The mathematically precise relationship between these two is given in Eq.~(\ref{XpDelta}).)
+All this means that, in contrast to the standard coarse-graining procedures for pure granular matter, the averaging operator $\langle\cdot\rangle$ will have to be carried along in the coming calculations.
+In addition, as we will see, the operator $\langle\cdot\rangle$ defined by Eq.~(\ref{SpatialAverage}) does generally not have all the properties we need for a mathematically exact derivation of the macroscopic balance equations.

-To account for the above complications, we express averaged fields using a generic averaging operator with the following properties:
+To account for the above complications, we do generally not coarse-grain microscopic fields using Eq.~(\ref{SpatialAverage}), but instead express averaged fields using a generic averaging operator with the following properties:

 where $c$ is a constant.
-The first three properties, linearity and commutation with the spatial and temporal derivatives, are satisfied by Eq.~(\ref{SpatialAverage}).
-The fourth property ensures that the averaging procedure only operates within $\mathbb{V}_\infty$, implying that boundary effects vanish: $\langle A\bm{\nabla}X_\infty\rangle=0$.
-This property is automatically satisfied if $\mathbb{V}_\infty=\mathbb{R}^3$.
-However, if $\mathbb{V}_\infty\subset\mathbb{R}^3$, it can be significantly violated for certain spatial averages included in Eq.~(\ref{SpatialAverage}) at locations $\bm{x}$ too close to the boundary $\partial\mathbb{V}_\infty$.
-In such cases, the resulting derived fluid phase momentum balance and mixture mass and momentum balances will not be valid at those locations.
-Note that the ensemble average~\citep{Zhangetal07b} also satisfies all four averaging rules.
+The first three properties, linearity and commutation with the spatial and temporal derivatives, are satisfied by the ensemble average~\citep{Zhangetal07b} and the spatio-temporal averaging procedures defined by Eq.~(\ref{SpatialAverage}).
+The fourth property ensures that averaging procedures only operate within $\mathbb{V}_\infty$, which is required for macroscopic volume fraction consistency as we will see.
+It also implies that external-boundary effects vanish due to